For all my latest news follow me on Twitter @redszell

 For more information about The Holman Prize visit: http://holman.lighthouse-sf.org

 Radio News – Latest

-Read On is RNIB Connect Radio’s weekly show for book lovers everywhere.
-Hosted by me, it’s a blend of book news, reviews and author interviews.
+Read On is The Audiobook Show on RNIB Connect Radio.
+Hosted by me, it’s a blend of book news, reviews, and author interviews.

 I am also a regular contributor to Radio 4, most recently for Annalisa is Awkward, as well as frequent appearances on In Touch both as a talking head on round table discussions and with my ‘Seeing Red’ point of view pieces on life as a blind person.